-Combining the polymer nanopatterning based on conventional lithography and block copolymer self-assembly, we generate unique organic-inorganic hybrids and inorganic nanostructures with various functional applications
+Combining polymer nanopatterning based on conventional lithography and block copolymer self-assembly, we generate unique organic-inorganic hybrids and inorganic nanostructures with various functional applications

 - Hybrid polymer nanocomposite with unique material functionalities: VPI synthesis of organic-inorganic hybrid nanocomposite thin film with enhanced materials properties for: a.
 Gas/liquid/ion separation/exchange membranes; b.
 Enhanced mechanical properties for MEMS/NEMS applications